apremprojects/projects/expedition/romi_robot/README.md

 3. **Romi Robot Controller Demo** (romi_robot/romi_robot_with_controller)
     a.
 Control the two-wheeled robot with conventional joystick mechanics - like a video game or toy car - over bluetooth.
         a.
 Uses a standard Bluetooth controller, in my case, an XBox controller.

+**What is graph_image?**
+    Graph_image is a simple library I have included to help me with my code.
+Graph_image generates a 2D graph and its' axes and numbers
+(used to display 2D graphs).
+This simplifies things for me as I do not have to reimplement the code from scratch each time I want to draw a 2D graph.